YonatanShoham/SQL-projects/README.md

 # SQL-projects
 Contain 3 SQL projects

-Project 3 is the most extensive and complicated project containing 4 different databases.
+Project 3 is the most extensive and complicated project of the three containing 4 different unrelated databases.

 Project 3
 Part1 restaurant database

-This database conatin consumer restaurant ratings in Mexico.Including information about each restaurant and its cuisines, as well as each consumer and their unique preferences.
+This database conatin consumer restaurant ratings in Mexico.
+Including information about each restaurant and its cuisines, as well as each consumer and their unique preferences.

 The following segments of SQL code answer the questions below.